-An Open House for parents is scheduled for August 31, 2023 from 5:30-7:00 PM.
-Parents will have the opportunity to meet STMS faculty & staff.
-All parents are highly encouraged to attend.
+An Open House for families is scheduled on August 15, 2024 from 6:00-7:30 PM.
+Families will have the opportunity to meet STMS faculty & staff.
+All parents/guardians are highly encouraged to attend.

 PARENT VISITS/CONFERENCES

 Parents and other members of the community are always welcome at Saluda Trail.
 For the security of all and to avoid disturbing the learning environment of students, visitors must enter by way of the office and secure administrative permission and a visitor's pass before going to any other part of the building.
 Parents and other visitors may observe classes by making arrangements in advance with the principal.
 Conferences with teachers may be arranged by making an appointment with the individual teacher or by calling the guidance office to arrange a team conference.